‘Big Little Lies’ Reveals Shocking Twist Ending: Who Died At Trivia Night?

 The Big Little Lies finale left viewers with their jaws on the floor, especially if they hadn’t read the book the show is based on.
 During the final episode of HBO’s limited series, secrets were finally uncovered, and the victim was revealed.

 According to TV Line, the Big Little Lies finale started off with yet another shocking and disturbing scene of Perry, played by Alexander Skarsgard, abusing his wife Celeste, portrayed by Nicole Kidman.
-Celeste is seen writhing in pain on the bathroom floor, as her husband rushes to stop their children from entering the room to see what he’d done to their mother.
+Celeste is seen writhing in pain on the bathroom floor as her husband rushes to stop their children from entering the room to see what he’d done to their mother.

 Later, Celeste visits her therapist, who tells her yet again that she needs to leave Perry and move into the apartment she’s rented to be her safe haven.
 Celeste heads to the apartment to stock the fridge and put her sons’ room in order.
 When she gets a call from Jane she leaves to meet her friend on the beach.
 Jane, played by Shailene Woodly, tells her friend that it has been her son, Max, bullying Amabella at school all this time.
 Celeste is shaken by the fact that her son seems to have Perry’s violent tendencies, and heads home to confront Max, who tells her everything.
 This seems to be the last straw for Celeste, who plans to leave Perry the following day after he heads to Hawaii for a business trip.